 The Unlawful Internet Gaming Enforcement Act (UIGEA) permits online horse race betting.
-It allows players to use mobile horse race betting apps like TVG, BetAmerica, and Twin Spires to bet on horse races throughout the country.
+It allows players to use mobile horse race betting apps like TVG, and BetAmerica to bet on horse races throughout the country.

-These three mobile horse race betting apps are available to Colorado bettors, as well as most of the U.S. Colorado is also home to 12 off-track betting (OTB) venues and one operating live horse racetrack, Arapahoe Park.
+These two mobile horse race betting apps are available to Colorado bettors, as well as most of the US.
+Colorado is also home to 12 off-track betting (OTB) venues and one operating live horse racetrack, Arapahoe Park.

 The Colorado Lottery mobile app does not have an option to purchase lottery tickets directly.
 The app provides information like draw game winning numbers, geolocation directions to the nearest lottery retailer, and a way to scan instant win and draw tickets to see if they are winners.

 There are currently no plans in place to establish an online purchase feature on the app.
 The recent gaming expansion in the state, however, suggests that a future online lottery could someday be a reality.